lcarlaw/meso/README.md

 Important log files will be located in the `logs` directory.
 These can all be monitored in-line with `tail -f *.log`. `process.py` will run after model data has been successfully downloaded, and will output placefiles in the `output` directory.
 These files will automatically time match in GR, with an update occurring at :15 and :45.

 ##  Adding parameters
-Parameters to be output as placefiles are defined in the config file in the `PARAMS` variable.
-Each key in `PARAMS` must have a corresponding module (`.py`) file in the `parameters` directory where the calculation logic is spelled out within the `execute` function.
-A SHARPpy profile is passed by the main calculation script to each module file.
+Parameters to be output as placefiles are defined in the config file in the `SCALAR_PARAMS` and `VECTOR_PARAMS` dictionaries.
+Base plot style specifications in the `contourconfigs` and `barbconfigs` dictionaries are overridden by individual entries in the `PLOTCONFIGS` dictionary.
+Important calculation functions are stored in `sharptab.calcs` and `sharptab.derived`.

 ## Creating an archived case